sebneu/forumCrawler/AdditionalThesisResults/README.md

 ## R_data_analyses.R

-This R script contains all used R code for calculations and statistics we used in the Thesis.
+This R script contains all used R code for calculations and statistics we used in the Thesis.<br/>
 The code contains comments on how to apply it on all 3 newspaper datasets.

 ## Graph_Postings_by_User.xlsx

-This excel sheet calculates the percentages of how many users wrote which amount of postings.
+This excel sheet calculates the percentages of how many users wrote which amount of postings.<br/>
 This was done in Excel because the graph simply looks better.